Negotiating your expatriate salary

 Social protection during expatriation

 The status of expatriate employee necessarily implies a change in social security coverage.
-This social protection abroad takes into account all the mechanisms of providence which concern the disease, the invalidity, the unemployment, the pension…
+This social protection abroad takes into account all contingency mechanisms concerning illness, disability, unemployment, retirement…

-As for health insurance, healthcare costs vary from one country to another and can be very expensive; taking out additional expatriate health insurance is highly recommended.
+As far as health insurance is concerned, healthcare costs vary from one country to another, and can be very expensive; taking out additional expatriate health insurance is strongly recommended.
 Mondassur, an international health insurance broker for 20 years, offers a range of insurance solutions, including GoldExpat for expatriates.
-By taking out GoldExpat insurance, expatriates can be sure of excellent worldwide coverage for their travels.
+By taking out GoldExpat insurance, expatriates can rest assured that they’ll be well covered throughout the world when they travel.

 Negotiating the conditions of return to the country of origin

-Negotiating the conditions of return from the outset allows you to leave with peace of mind.
-Indeed, the best way to successfully reintegrate after a medium- or long-term expatriate assignment is to settle the conditions before you leave.
+Negotiating the terms of your return from the outset means you can leave with peace of mind.
+Indeed, the best way to successfully reintegrate after a medium- or long-term expatriate assignment is to settle the conditions even before you leave.

-Once you’ve settled abroad, you need to maintain a relationship with the company.
-Regular exchanges with superiors and colleagues will facilitate a return on good terms.
+Once you’ve settled abroad, it’s important to maintain a relationship with the company.
+Regular exchanges with your superiors and colleagues will facilitate your return on good terms.

-In addition, check with your HR department to make sure you’ll be able to find another job within the company when you return.
+In addition, check with your HR manager that you will find a job within the company on your return.
 You can also negotiate training courses for yourself and assistance for your spouse’s return to work.

 Employer’s obligations

 The expatriation of employees implies several duties on the part of the employer.
-Duties such as the duty to inform and the duty of safety.
+Duties such as the obligation to provide information and the obligation to ensure safety.

 The employer’s first obligation is to provide the employee with a suitable employment contract.
 Depending on the duration and conditions of the assignment.
-In addition, the obligation to provide information.
-Employers are required to inform employees that they wish to send them abroad to work before they leave.
-He is also responsible for communicating the health and safety conditions in the host country.
+In addition, the obligation to inform.
+The employer is required to inform the employee that he wishes to send him abroad to work before his departure.
+It is also the employer’s responsibility to inform the employee of the health and safety conditions in the host country.

 Finally, the employer also has a safety obligation, which goes beyond the professional sphere.
-Specialized insurance therefore seems necessary.
+Specialized insurance is therefore essential.
 Where the employee has been seconded to a subsidiary based abroad, the employer also has a duty to repatriate and reintegrate the employee.